-The survivors were transported by car, in damp cotton bags, a full day’s drive down Australia’s east coast to a purpose-built quarantine facility at Western Sydney University’s Richmond campus.
+The survivors were transported by car, in damp cotton bags, a full day’s drive down Australia’s east coast to a purpose-built quarantine facility at Western’s Richmond campus.
 Until more about the problem was known, they couldn’t be housed in zoos in case they were carriers of a disease.

 Since then, those turtles have been found to be disease-free, and have relocated to a number of zoos around the country.
 Taronga Zoo’s turtle breeding program has been successful, and there are now 21 Bellinger River snapping turtle hatchlings.
 “We’re still not out of the woods yet, but at least we’ve brought them back from the brink of extinction and have stabilized population numbers,” says Spencer.

 The disease remains a mystery.
 “They call it SCUDS, which is ‘subcutaneous ulcerative disease’, and underlying that could be a whole range of different bacterial or viral pathogens,” Spencer says.

-While one group of researchers works to identify the pathogen, Western Sydney University PhD student, Kristen Petrov, is examining the differences between the two turtle species in search of a reason that one survived the disease and the other perished.
+While one group of researchers work to identify the pathogen, Western Sydney University PhD student, Kristen Petrov, is examining the differences between the two turtle species in search of a reason why one survived the disease and the other perished.
 She’s using claw samples to work out how the diets of the two species differ, and also looking to see whether the two species overlap in home range and occupy similar habitats.
-Petrov is studying the immune systems of the turtles to see if there’s some vulnerability that might have contributed to the Snapping Turtle’s demise.
+Petrov is studying the immune systems of the turtles to see if there’s some vulnerability that might have contributed to the snapping turtle’s demise.